etalab-ia/albert-tchap/README.md

 cd app
 ```

-3. Run the tests with coverage and generate a JUnit report:
+1. Run the tests with:
 ```bash
 pytest
 ```